hub.eb?material_id=676

-Service Plan Application Container
+Service Plan Additional Application Containers

-Application Containers are functionally equivalent to a Verj.io On-Premises environment with the same Verj.io Version.
+They are functionally equivalent to a Verj.io On-Premises environment with the same Verj.io Version.

 Applications